by Amberly Neese

 Concerned about what the neighbors might think of a woman in her seventies beating a tree, Grandma looked both ways before taking the end of a broom to the stubborn fruit tree.
 She knew that the vibrations would indeed find their way down to the atrophied root system and invigorate the tree, but she doubted that fruit would be the result of such an unorthodox approach.

 A few months before her death, when I was going through an especially difficult time, I called Grandma for advice.
-We reminisced about the “tree story” and she reminded me that it was the times of adversity for the tree that allowed its greatest strength and value to come to fruition.
-She lovingly reflected that my roots were being stimulated by the personal trials I was facing, and that I would be a more fruitful ‘tree’ because of them.
+She reminded me that the tree’s greatest strength and value came after adversity.
+She lovingly reflected that my roots were being stimulated by the personal trials I faced and that I would be a more fruitful ‘tree’ because of them.

 She was not only an amazing gardener, she was a wise grandma.